Stages and types of lung cancer

 N3 means there is cancer in lymph nodes:

-• above the collar bone or
+above the collar bone on one or both sides

 Metastasis (M) describes whether the cancer has spread to a different part of the body.